 Edson Armour (photo 1st Hussars Museum, via Mr J Rudland).

-Following their deaths I understand that members of the Evans, Ballentine and Armour families did keep in touch for a period but this ceased upon their parents deaths.
-As of March 2006, Edson Armour's wife is alive and well in Burlington, Ontario, Canada, as is Ralph Armour in White Rock, British Columbia, Canada.
+Following their deaths I understand that members of the Evans, Ballentine and Armour families did keep in touch for a period but this ceased upon their parent's deaths.
+As of March 2006 when this webpage was originally created, Edson Armour's widow was alive and well in Burlington, Ontario, Canada, as is Ralph Armour in White Rock, British Columbia, Canada.

 Edson Armour and his young son Ralph (Photo Mr Ralph Armour).